WILMINGTON YOUTH HOCKEY ASSOCIATION, INC. BY-LAWS

 Section 3: Ownership of Assets

-- B. Dissolution of the Association shall require that a motion to dissolve be brought before the Board for a vote.
-A two-thirds (2/3) vote of the Board shall be required before the motion to dissolve is presented to the membership for a vote.
+B. Dissolution of the Association shall require that a motion to dissolve be brought before the Board for a vote.
+A two-thirds (2/3) vote of the entire Board membership (versus a two-thirds vote of a quorum of the Board) shall be required before the motion to dissolve is presented to the membership for a vote.

-- C. To effect dissolution of the association, these by-laws must be rescinded by a two-thirds (2/3) vote of the association membership in attendance.
+C. To effect dissolution of the association, these by-laws must be rescinded by a two thirds (2/3) vote of the association membership in attendance.
+Notwithstanding anything set forth in these By-Laws, any such meeting shall not be held by video or telephone conference.
 All members must be given at least fourteen (14) days notice of either the meeting called for the purpose of voting on the dissolution, or any other means used to solicit a vote from the membership on the dissolution.
 The meeting notice should detail the purpose, time and place of the meeting.

 Section 5: For the purpose of conducting the association's activities, the fiscal year shall be from April 1 to March 31 of each year.